 Historian, author and popular prize-winning Blue Badge Guide, Rachel Kolsky has one of the widest range of walking tours and visits in London.
 BOOK YOUR OWN PRIVATE GROUP TOUR for as many people as you want or BOOK INDIVIDUAL TICKETS for the pre-arranged PUBLIC TOURS.

-There are so many fabulous exhibitions on in London at the moment but this one is a joy … Replica Food at The Japan House in Kensington.
+There are always so many fabulous exhibitions on in London but this one was a joy … Replica Food at The Japan House in Kensington.
 This vertical beef burger is just one of the most amazing selections of resin moulded foods which look good enough to eat.
-Such things began as educational tools and then explained ‘western’ foods to potential diners in Japan and are now used also for such things as diet advice and portion control.
+The NEW exhibition at Japan House has just opened so I will report back soon!

 ARTmore wonderful art exhibitions to discover in London.
 We are so lucky.
 The Marie Louise von Motesiczky at Burgh House was small but fascinating.
 This 1960s painting took my fancy as it called Two Women on a Ship and could be my sister and I!!
 The filing cabinet overlaid with a memory stick is a detail from a brilliant Michael Craig-Martin piece at the Royal Academy.
 Called Then and Now, he has overlaid different dinosaur things with the new technical versions eg a big TV with flat screen, a book with a kindle, a cassette with wifi for streaming.
 Very simple but very effective.